suewoon/author-identification/README.md

 ### Model & Results

 I tried a couple of models with word embeddings and without.
-As a result, SVC turned out to be the most accurate one, which leads me to the accuracy 0.43293.
+As a result, SVC turned out to be the most accurate one, which led me to the accuracy 0.43293.

 Installation